gohugoio/hugo/content/content-management/multilingual.md

 1. `/content/about.en.md`
 2. `/content/about.fr.md`

-You can also have the following, in which case the config variable `defaultContentLanguage` will be used to affect the default language `about.md`.
-This way, you can slowly start to translate your current content without having to rename everything:
+In this eample, the `about.md` will be assigned the configured `defaultContentLanguage`.

 1. `/content/about.md`
 2. `/content/about.fr.md`

+This way, you can slowly start to translate your current content without having to rename everything.
 If left unspecified, the default value for `defaultContentLanguage` is `en`.

 By having the same *base filename*, the content pieces are linked together as translated pieces.